• Journal

 A British take on continental charcuterie

-By blending traditional British spices with European curing culture, Executive Chef Ian Webber is creating a new take on charcuterie.
+By blending traditional British spices with European curing culture, we’re trying out a new take on charcuterie.

 While the popularity of artisan charcuterie has gained momentum in the UK over the past decade, few local makers have melded the continental methods for preserving meat with British flavours and seasonality.
 Chorizo flecked with red chilli and salami laced with paprika are the go-to – but not at The Farmers Arms.